reaktor/ml-py-stevedore/README.md

 validations are run for all requests.
 Finally, the method `convert_output` converts the prediction result into a list - thus readily JSONable.

+## Testing

+### Running and testing the base system.

+Build a docker and run test cases with it:

+- `make local-build`
+- `make local-run`,  when log is displayed, ctrl-c to break watching log
+- `make local-test-curl`, runs the commands to see service is responding to requests
+- `make local-pytest`, runs tests defined in service/tests/

+There is an example "alternative model" in the project structure, that shows how to insert your own model in to the system.
+You can test the predefined alternative model with:

+- `make local-build`
+- `make local-run-alternative`
+- `make local-test-curl-alternative`
+- `make local-pytest-alternative`, runs tests defined in service/tests/ *AND* any test script defined in alternative_model/